SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 ### Reproduction

 #### Crossover
-Both **normal crossover** and **uniform crossover** were implemented and tested for performance.
-After evaluation, **uniform crossover** was chosen as it consistently produced offspring with higher genetic diversity, resulting in faster convergence and improved optimisation quality.
+Both **normal crossover** and **uniform crossover** were implemented and tested for performance. **Uniform crossover** was chosen as it consistently produced more diverse offspring, which  resulted in faster convergence and improved optimisation quality.

 The **uniform crossover** implementation:
 - Randomly swaps  corresponding **amplitude**, **vertical offset**, **horizontal offset** and **period**, as well as **negative flag** values between two parents.